-OHN McKINNEY
+BOHN McKINNEY

-trails of Griffith Park offer the winter outings, particularly when the rich green crown of the favon bush is aglow with a mass of fed berries.
+The trails of Griffith Park offer winter outings, particularly when the rich green crown of the foxon bush is aglow with a mass of fed berries.

-At a time when most members of the chaparral community have conned their gray apparel, the toyon-also known variously as Christmas berry or California hol-

-Alia believed that masses of this California native shrub growing on the hills above Hollywood gave the community its name.
-The toyon bushes growing along the trails to Callith Park's higher peaks-Mt.
-Beil and Mt.
-Hollywood-frame fine city views, and can be quite photogenic on clear days.
+the chaparral community have donned their gray apparel, the toyon-also known variously as Christmas berry or California holcalifornia native shrub growing on the hills above Hollywood gave the community its name.
+The toyon bushes growing along the trails to call and Mt.
+Hollywood-frame fine-city views, and can be quite photogenic on clear days.

-To the Native Americans who donce roamed these hills, the sweet toyon berries, boiled or toasted, were a treat.
+to the Native Americans who donce foamed these hills, the sweet toyen berries, boiled or toasted, were a treat.
 Spanish Californians crushed them into a drink.